Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Problems with Existing Data Sets

-The assignment of the identification of the inducing file actions has also come under scrutiny.
-Da Costa\etal~\cite{daCosta2017} investigated how well SZZ identifies inducing commits and found that SZZ implementations perform better, if they ignore changes that only modify whitespaces.
-This is in line with the findings by Mills\etal~\cite{Mills2018}.
+The assignment of the identification of the inducing file actions has also come under scrutiny. \cite{daCosta2017} investigated how well SZZ identifies inducing commits and found that SZZ implementations perform better, if they ignore changes that only modify whitespaces.
+This is in line with the findings by \cite{Mills2018}.
 Moreover, they suggest that using the affected versions field of issue tracking systems can improve the validity of SZZ results.
 Developers can use this field to mark versions of a software that are affected by a specific defect.
 Regardless, all data sets we discussed in Section~\ref{sec:related-work} use a basic SZZ variant that does not ignore whitespace changes or use the affected version field.
-However, da Costa\etal~\cite{daCosta2017} do not suggest how the affected version should be integrated into the SZZ algorithm.
-Rodr\'igues-P\'erez\etal~\cite{Perez2020} went one step further with their investigation of the bug inducing changes of SZZ and manually validated the inducing changes of 86 bugs for two projects.\footnote{These are the intrinsic bugs from their article.
-The extrinsic bugs are not bugs in our sense, because they are due to external changes, e.g., in the environment or due to changing requirements.
-Following Herzig\etal~\cite{Herzig2013}, such change requests are not bugs, but requests for improvements.} They found that about 70\% of the correct inducing changes can be found\footnote{76\% for the Nova project, 63\% for the ElasticSearch project}.
-However, they also find that of all inducing changes identified by SZZ only 24\% are actually true positives.
+However, \cite{daCosta2017} do not suggest how the affected version should be integrated into the SZZ algorithm. \cite{Perez2020} went one step further with their investigation of the bug inducing changes of SZZ and manually validated the inducing changes of 86 bugs for two projects.\footnote{These are the intrinsic bugs from their article.} They found that about 70\% of the correct inducing changes can be found.\footnote{76\% for the Nova project, 63\% for the ElasticSearch project} However, they also find that of all inducing changes identified by SZZ only 24\% are actually true positives.
 However, they only consider the first change that is related to the introduction of the bug as inducing.
 Additional changes that are made later, which may have also contributed to the bug are also identified as false positive.
 Regardless, these findings indicate that SZZ may overestimate the number of bug inducing commits.